7 Best Laptops for 4K Video Editing in 2023

 Not Just Laptops is supported by readers like you.
 When you buy through links on our site, we may earn a small commission at no additional cost to you.
 Learn more.

-Whether you are a professional video editor who spends lots of time working with 4K footage or have just developed an interest in video editing, choosing the right laptop for 4K can get overwhelming.
+Whether you are a professional video editor who spends lots of time working with 4K footage or you have just developed an interest in video editing — choosing the right laptop for 4K video editing can be overwhelming.

 Should you just go for a MacBook Pro and forget about gaming?
 Why are all the Windows laptops for 4K editing so heavy?
 Is it even possible to get everything you want?

-This article will cover different options and the best 4K video editing laptops for different needs.
-We’ll start with a buying guide and the required specs, then dive into our top picks.
+Worry not.
+This article will cover different options and best 4K video editing laptops for different needs.
+We’ll start off with a buying guide and the required specs — and then dive into our top picks.

 Minimum & Recommended System Requirements

-Laptops with the minimum set of relevant specifications are good enough for almost every 4K video editing task.
-However, more complex projects and seamless editing experience will tilt the scale toward recommended specs.
+Laptops with the minimum set of relevant specifications are still good enough for almost every 4K video editing tasks but might not support simultaneous multitasking, courtesy of the overall system slowness.

 Minimum Recommended